A FIRST FOR BRISTOL

 Yes, tickets will be available on the door and cost £15 on Friday and £13 on Saturday.

 Will there be anywhere to buy lunch/dinner?

 There will be a variety of street food traders inside the venue.

 What will my ticket include?

 Tickets include coffee and food samples, a tote bag with a variety of goodies supplied by our exhibitors/ partners, dj's, talks and the opportunity to watch the 'Coffee in Good Spirits' competition run by the Speciality Coffee Association UK.

 Do I need to pre-book the workshop sessions?

 Workshop sessions will be available to book on a first come first serve basis at the festival, except for Dhan Tamang's workshop and our 'Roast Off' which must be pre booked here.
 The workshops are free, except for screen printing and Dhan Tamang's latte art which are £5 each.
 The 'Roast Off' is also £5 per slot but all proceeds will go to our Charity Partner, Partnership for Gender Equity.

 Is there parking available?

-Temple Meads car park is around the corner but we recommend using the train or your bike.
+Temple Meads car park is around the corner but we recommend using your legs, the train or your bike.